HolidayOugi/Sma5hMusic-Extra/README.md

 # Sma5hMusic Extra

-This is a fork of [Sma5shMusic by Deinonychus71](https://github.com/Deinonychus71/Sma5hMusic) that adds extra functionality to the original executable.
+This is a modified version of [Sma5shMusic by Deinonychus71](https://github.com/Deinonychus71/Sma5hMusic) that adds extra functionality to the original executable.

 > [!WARNING]
-> The various new features are experimental and have not yet been tested extensively.
-Please make backups of your JSONs and music files before using them.
+> This tool is experimental, please make a backup of your music files and jsons before using it.

+Like the original release, a dump of the following files from data.arc is needed:

+* bgm_property.bin
+* msg_bgm+[region].bin
+* msg_title+[region].bin
+* ui_bgm_db.prc
+* ui_gametitle_db.prc
+* ui_series_db.prc
+* ui_stage_db.prc

+After extraction, the files are to be copied (with their directories) in the Resources/Game directory.

+A full tutorial on how to use Sma5hMusic can be found [here](https://gamebanana.com/tuts/13677).

+Here's a rundown of the added features.

 ## CSK Pack Building